Joint Mechanical Engineering

 J M ENGR 4810 HVAC Analysis and Design I: 3 semester hours

-Prerequisites: Senior standing.
+Prerequisites: Mechanical Engineering major.
 Moist air properties and the psychrometric chart.
 Classic moist air processes and design procedures for heating and cooling systems.
 Design of heating, ventilating, and air conditioning systems for indoor environmental comfort and health.
 Basics of heat transfer in building structures.
 Solar radiation effects on building heat transfer.
 Calculation procedures for the analysis of heating and cooling loads in buildings.

 J M ENGR 4820 HVAC Analysis and Design II: 3 semester hours